Napa Valley AVA

 A trip to Burgundy in the early 1990’s convinced Ken Bernards that his future lay in the production of great Burgundian varietals like Chardonnay and Pinot Noir.
 A local French roadside sign that proclaimed certain vineyards as ‘les Anciens’ became the inspiration for his initial entry into the wine business.
 For the record, sometime along the way Ken Bernards became an expert in viticultural and clonal research that he has put to good use in the development of Ancien Wines.

 The Bernards named their venture Ancien (former in French) Wines as a tribute to earlier peoples who have toiled the land growing grapes and making wines for the past 8,000 years.
-Artwork by local Napa Valley primitive artist Jim Hubert (who unfortunately died in 2015) lends support to the brand’s penchant for bringing together the finest fruit to make unique and meaningful wines.
+Artwork by local Napa Valley primitive artist Jim Hubert (who unfortunately passed away in 2015) lends support to the brand’s penchant for bringing together the finest fruit to make unique and meaningful wines.
+Each label design is inspired by some aspect of the vineyard or the appellation of origin and incorporates a reference to ancient wine culture.

 “We start in the vineyards,” informed Bernards, “and we got to extremes in finding what we consider the perfect terroir for our grapes.
 We select from Carneros, Coombsville, Russian River, Sonoma Mountain, Sta.
 Rita Hills and the Willamette Valley of Oregon, arguably the best growing AVA’s in our country for Burgundian varietals.”